A Social Security Disability Lawyer Can Help You Get Benefits

 If you have a medical condition that prevents you from working to support yourself, an

 Akron Social Security Disability lawyer at Berger and Green could help fight for Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) benefits.
 Although the Social Security Administration (SSA) manages both programs, SSDI and SSI have different eligibility requirements.

 You have to apply separately for each program.
 Some people qualify for both programs, but only if they meet the different standards for each.

 You can call us today at (412) 661-1400 to find out if you might be eligible for Social Security Disability benefits.
 We serve Akron and the surrounding areas.

-For a free legal consultation with a social security disability lawyer serving Akron, call 412-661-1400
+For a free legal consultation with a Personal Injury lawyer serving Akron, call 412-661-1400

 What You Need to Know About SSA’s Disability Benefits Programs